Stars or gas? Constraining the hardening processes of massive black-hole binaries with LISA: Mock LISA catalogs

 We build mock LISA observation catalogs on top of the \textsc{L-Galaxies} simulations.
 The latter provides the number density of massive BH binary mergers, $\dd^2 N/ \dd z \dd V_{c}$, per unit redshift $z$ and comoving volume $V_{c}$.
 We proceed as follows: \begin{enumerate}[label=(\roman*)] \item We compute the total merger rate of massive BH mergers predicted by the fiducial model~\cite{2020ApJ...904...16B}

 where

 In the equations above, $d_{\rm L}$ is the luminosity distance to the source and $t_{\rm obs}$ is the time measured at the detector. \item We draw the number of sources $N_{\rm{astro}}$ according to a Poisson distribution with mean value $\lambda=T\times \dd N/ \dd t_{\rm obs}$ where $T$ is the duration of the observing period.
 Massive BH binary signals in LISA typically last hours to months and gradually accumulate signal-to-noise ratio (SNR) over their inspiral.
-We conservatively set $T=5\rm{yr}$ in the calculation above, which accommodates for signals merging after the nominal duration $T_{\rm{LISA}}=4\rm{yr}$ \cite{2024arXiv240207571C}. \item We extract $N_{\rm{astro}}$ sources from the astrophysical population with relative weights given by $w_{i}=w(z_i)$.
-Each source is characterized by the binary component masses $m_{1,2}$, mass ratio $q=m_2/m_1$, the aligned dimensionless spins $\chi_{1,2}$, and the redshift $z$. \item From these, we further select sources with a cutoff frequency $f_{\rm cut}>1\times10^{-4}~\rm{Hz}$ and $q>~\!\!0.01$.
+We conservatively set $T=5\rm{yr}$ in the calculation above, which accommodates for signals merging after the nominal duration $T_{\rm{LISA}}=4\rm{yr}$ \cite{2024arXiv240207571C}. \item We extract $N_{\rm{astro}}$ sources from the astrophysical population with relative weights given by $w_{i}=~\!\!w(z_i)$.
+Each source is characterized by the binary component masses $m_{1,2}$, mass ratio $q=m_2/m_1$, redshift $z$, and the aligned dimensionless spins $\chi_{1,2}$ \aua{$=\vec{\chi}_{1,2}\cdot\hat{L}$ where $\vec{\chi}_{1,2}$ are the dimensionless BH spins and $\hat{L}$ is the unit vector along the direction of the orbital angular momentum}. \item From these, we further select sources with a cutoff frequency $f_{\rm cut}>1\times10^{-4}~\rm{Hz}$ and $q>~\!\!0.01$.
 We set $f_{\rm cut}=5f_{\rm ISCO}$ where $f_{\rm ISCO}$ is the detector-frame GW frequency at innermost stable circular orbit.
 This is to ensure that the dominant mode is in the LISA sensitivity band and that the adopted waveform model is reliable. \item We use the \textsc{IMRPhenomXHM}~\cite{2020PhRvD.102f4002G} waveform approximant which captures the full coalescence of quasi-circular, non-precessing BH binaries.
 The harmonics $h_{lm}$ are calibrated to numerical relativity and include the ($l,|m|)=~\!\!\{(2,2),(2,1),(3,3),(3,2),(4,4)\}$ multipoles.
-The implementation of the LISA response to such GW signal in the \textsc{Balrog} code has been presented in Ref.~\cite{2023PhRvD.107l3026P}. \item For each source, we draw its extrinsic parameters by sampling uniformly the time to merger $t_m\in [0,5 {\rm yr}]$, the initial phase $\phi_0\in[0,2\pi]$, the polarization angle $\psi\in[-\pi/2,\pi/2]$, the ecliptic sine latitude $\sin\beta\in[-1,1]$ , the ecliptic longitude $\lambda\in[0,2\pi]$, and the cosine inclination $\cos\iota\in[-1,1]$. \item The SNR of each source, given its parameters $\theta$, is evaluated using the three noise-orthogonal TDI channels $h=\{h_k; k=A,E,T\}$ as follows
+The implementation of the LISA response to such GW signal in the \textsc{Balrog} code has been presented in Ref.~\cite{2023PhRvD.107l3026P}. \item For each source, we draw its extrinsic parameters by sampling uniformly the time to merger $t_m\in [0,5 {\rm yr}]$, the initial phase $\phi_0\in[0,2\pi]$, the polarization angle $\psi\in[-\pi/2,\pi/2]$, the ecliptic sine latitude $\sin\beta\in~\!\![-1,1]$ , the ecliptic longitude $\lambda\in[0,2\pi]$, and the cosine inclination $\cos\iota\in[-1,1]$. \item The SNR of each source, given its parameters $\theta$, is evaluated using the three noise-orthogonal TDI channels $h=\{h_k; k=A,E,T\}$ as follows

 We assume constant and equal-armlength approximation~\cite{2021LRR....24....1T}.
 The inner product is given by